travelingcircusofurbanism/website/posts/new york/Introduction/content.md

 - The Hole is one of the New York's forgotten neighborhood that is 12 Feet Below Street Level.
 [This](https://medium.com/hidden-new-york/way-down-in-the-hole-8e1ad83d5743) is a great article for you to understand more about this neglected neighborhood.
 Or watch this [short video](https://vimeo.com/13401051) if you are curious how it looks like.

+- [Brooklyn Navy Yard](https://brooklynnavyyard.org/) is a former shipyard and industrial complex located in Brooklyn, which is now used to fuel New York City's economic vitality by supporting modern industrial sector of the city. [building 92](https://brooklynnavyyard.org/visit/bldg-92) is a museum featuring the history & innovation of the Brooklyn Navy Yard.
+[New Lab](https://newlab.com/) is a coworking space inside of this facility and is for forward-thinking entrepreneurs.

 ### Read

 - [Jackson Heights](https://ny.curbed.com/2017/4/19/15328342/jackson-heights-queens-history) is known to be the most ethnically and culturally diverse neighborhood in the world.
 The documentary [In Jackson Heights](https://vimeo.com/141051231) depicts the everyday life of people in Jackson Heights, their community, and also their struggle.